 Intel VMD (Volume Management Device) is a storage controller with hardware logic inside the CPU, and this helps manage NVMe SSDs.
-With VMD mode enabled the Intel Rapid Storage Technology item will be accessible and this will allow you to setup a RAID or Optane system.
-Note that your system can be set up as a RAID OR to support Intel® OptaneTM, it cannot be set to support both systems.
+With VMD mode enabled the Intel Rapid Storage Technology item will be accessible and this will allow you to setup a RAID system.

 The VMD Mode should be set BEFORE installing an operating system, and after you have backed up all necessary files and data (see sidebar).
-See "OptaneTM or RAID Mode Setup" on page 6 - 2 for details.
-Make sure you install the IRST driver (for Optane or RAID).
+See "RAID Mode Set-up" on page 6 - 2 for details.
+Make sure you install the IRST driver for a RAID system.